A legacy of man-eating lions and lunacy haunts Kenya's railways. Will the China-built $3.6B line change that?

 Whether the train will reach Uganda, however, remains to be seen.

-Last month, Kenyan President Uhuru Kenyatta had been expected to return from China's Belt and Road forum in Beijing with nearly $3.7 billion in new loans to build the third phase of SGR line to Kisumu, a port city on Lake Victoria in the north of Kenya, approaching the border with Uganda.
+Last month, Kenyan President Uhuru Kenyatta had been expected to return from China's Belt and Road forum in Beijing with nearly $3.7 billion in new loans to build the third phase of the SGR line to Kisumu, a port city on Lake Victoria in the north of Kenya, approaching the border with Uganda.

 He didn't.
 Kenya subsequently denied the issue had even been on the agenda.